Committee for Accuracy in Middle East Reporting and Analysis: Quotation misattributed to Moshe Ya'alon

-In 2009, CAMERA investigated the dissemination of a quote widely misattributed to Moshe Ya'alon, saying "The Palestinians must be made to understand in the deepest recesses of their consciousness that they are a defeated people".
-The quote was attributed to a 2002 Haaretz interview, but was not said in actuality.
-CAMERA tracked publications that printed the quote, such as The New York Times, the Chicago Tribune, Boston Globe, the Toronto Star, and Time, which later issued corrections.
+In 2009, CAMERA investigated the dissemination of a quotation widely misattributed to Moshe Ya'alon: "The Palestinians must be made to understand in the deepest recesses of their consciousness that they are a defeated people".
+The quotation was attributed to a 2002 Haaretz interview, but Ya'alon never said it.
+CAMERA tracked publications that printed the quotation, such as The New York Times, the Chicago Tribune, Boston Globe, the Toronto Star, and Time, which later issued corrections.

-The New York Times coverage of the Israeli–Palestinian conflict
+The New York Timess coverage of the Israeli–Palestinian conflict

-In 2012, CAMERA released a monograph analyzing six months of coverage by The New York Times on Israel, describing it as "a disproportionate, continuous, embedded indictment of Israel that dominates both news and commentary sections."
+In 2012, CAMERA released a monograph analyzing six months of The New York Timess coverage of Israel, calling it "a disproportionate, continuous, embedded indictment of Israel that dominates both news and commentary sections".

 Reception

 CAMERA has both critics and supporters.
 Gershom Gorenberg, a journalist for The American Prospect, has written that CAMERA is "Orwellian-named" and that "like others engaged in the narrative wars, it does not understand the difference between advocacy and accuracy".
 Other critics have called CAMERA a special interest group with a pro-Israeli bias.
 Holocaust survivor Elie Wiesel, U.S. Senator Joe Lieberman, Harvard Law Professor Alan Dershowitz, and former Israeli cabinet minister Natan Sharansky have assisted CAMERA in its fundraising efforts by speaking at its national conference.
-U.S. Representative Tom Lantos was previously on CAMERA's advisory board.
+Former U.S. Representative Tom Lantos was previously on CAMERA's advisory board.

 In a 2003 profile of the organization in The Boston Globe, Mark Jurkowitz wrote, "its detractors see CAMERA as a myopic and vindictive special interest group trying to muscle its views into media coverage. ...
 To many in the media CAMERA is ... an advocacy group trying to impose its pro-Israeli views on mainstream journalism."
 Mitchell Kaidy, writing in the Washington Report on Middle East Affairs, criticized CAMERA's efforts to pressure university libraries to remove books the organization finds offensive.